aambrioso1/HCC-Programming-Project/README.md

 # HCC-Programming-Project
-Repository for programs and projects for HCC Engineering Society
+A repository for programs and projects for HCC Engineering Society